StopNGo/react-proto/README.md

    `git clone https://github.com/StopNGo/react-proto`

+2. Delete the `_webpack` folder if you are not going to use webpack bundler or [switch to it](#switching-back-to-webpack) before installing the packages.

-2. Install all packages:
+3. Install all packages:

    `npm i`

-3. Run project in a development mode:
+4. Run project in a development mode:

    `npm start`

-4. Open your browser with the next address:
+5. Open your browser with the next address:

    `http://localhost:8080/`